 @livamsymph:

+(LASYO for 2020 was cancelled because of the Covid-19 pandemic.)
 The 2019 LASYO concert, on August 3, included pieces by Bizet, Debussy, Mozart, Sibelius — and Led Zeppelin.
 See the 2019 concert program.
 The 2018 LASYO concert was on the evening of August 4.
 See the 2018 concert program.

 The 2017 LAS Youth Orchestra, led by Don Adkins and Göran Berg.